How much does a public adjuster bond cost in Kentucky?

 Public adjuster and insurance agent applications must be sent to the Commissioner of the Department of Insurance.
 All applications must be accompanied by all necessary fees and the appropriate surety bond.

-More licensing information can be accessed via the Important Links section of this page.
+More licensing information can be accessed via the Additional Resources section of this page.

 Ready to get started?